ibsheet/ibsheet-vue-component/src/README.md

 1. **IBSheet Library**: Ensure the IBSheet library is loaded before component initialization
 2. **Unique IDs**: Each component instance generates unique container and sheet IDs automatically
 3. **Memory Management**: The component handles cleanup automatically on unmount
-4. **Reactivity**: Props are deeply watched and changes trigger sheet reinitialization
+4. **Static Props**: Props are evaluated once during initialization.
+Changes to props after mount will not update the sheet
 5. **Performance**: Consider using `v-if` instead of `v-show` for conditional rendering to ensure proper cleanup

 ## Troubleshooting